MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 7. Optionally, create configuration templates to make it easier to import master data, such as customers, vendors, contacts, or items.

     Use the built-in configuration templates, or create your own templates in the **Configuration Templates** page.
 This is mainly useful if you're going to migrate customer data to [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises and then switch to the cloud.
 For more information, see the [Migrate customer data](#migrate-customer-data) section.

+    You can export the templates as Excel workbooks so that you can work with customer data in Excel.
 8. Export your package as a .rapidstart file, or export it to Excel.

 ## Apply the configuration packages